 Scientists were particularly interested in comparing the state of the islands since natural grazing is currently carried out only on the Small Tataru Island.
 It is very difficult to organize it on the other two islands now due to seasonal flooding and human activities’ consequences.

 Historically, the Small Tataru island was a pasture for cattle until the mid-20th century.
-The animals were returned here in 2018-2019.
-At that time, the load on the pasture was 35 heads, including two bulls of Hungarian grey breed.
-In 2020, another 10 Hutsul horses were brought to the island.
+The animals were returned here in 2003.
+At that time, the load on the pasture was ca 20 heads of Ukrainian grey cattle.
+In 2019, two bulls of Hungarian grey breed and 10 Hutsul horses were brought to the island.

 “During the expedition, we found at least 5-6 calves born this year.
 Currently, the island is home to 20-30 head of cattle and 10 horses.
 It is difficult to calculate more precisely, because there are real jungles in some parts of the island.
 By the way, natural grazing has significantly increased the passability of the areas, and hence — their attractiveness to tourists.
 For example, it is almost impossible to walk on the Large Daler and Small Daler islands.”